The light pumpkin velouté prepared with water without cream and without potatoes is delicate and light.

 Wash the pumpkin.

-Remove the skin and seeds.Sometimes, for convenience, I buy the pumpkin already cleaned – only pulp – in a tray.
+Remove the skin and seeds.Sometimes, for convenience, I buy pumpkin already cleaned – just the flesh – in a tray.

-Cut the pulp into pieces or dice: the smaller they are, the faster they will cook.
+Cut the flesh into pieces, dice, or cubes: the smaller they are, the faster they will cook.

-Bring to a boil and cook on low heat for about 5 minutes until the pulp is tender.Off the heat, add a vegetable stock cube [optional] and stir until dissolved among the pumpkin.
+Bring to a boil and simmer over low heat for about 5 minutes until the flesh becomes tender.With the heat off, add a vegetable bouillon cube [optional] and stir until it dissolves into the pumpkin.

-Adjust salt and grind the pepper.Blend with an immersion blender directly in the saucepan until smooth and velvety.
+Adjust salt and grind the pepper.Blend with an immersion blender directly in the saucepan until you obtain a smooth and velvety consistency.

 Your light pumpkin velouté is ready.

-Plate and finish with a drizzle of extra virgin olive oil raw to enjoy it at its best.
+Serve and finish with a drizzle of extra virgin olive oil to enjoy it at its best.

 Enjoy your meal!

-Cut the pulp into not too thick slices.
+Cut the flesh into slices not too thick.

-Bake in a fan oven at 356°F for about 20 minutes.Place in the mixer:
+Bake in a convection oven at 356°F for about 20 minutes.Put in the blender:

 – a pinch of salt;